 St Pete is located just across the bay from Tampa.
 The vibe is a mix of beach town meets young professionals.
 You can admire fine art at museums like The Dali or take in the larger-than-life murals painted throughout the city.

 A short trip over the intercoastal will get you to St Pete Beach, which is known for its soft, white-sand beaches.
 Even if you don’t want to pay the hefty nightly rate, you can check out the iconic and very pink Don CeSar on St Pete Beach.
-Fort De Soto Park is located on the southern island and is a great spot for camping, fishing, and hiking.
+Fort De Soto Park is located on the southern island and is one of the best vacation spots in Florida for camping, fishing, and hiking.

 Clearwater Beach is home to sugar-soft, white sand, and vibrant blue waters along the Gulf Coast.
 This is one of the best places to visit if you want to relax on the beach for a few days.
 Clearwater Beach has tons of restaurants within a short walking distance of the major hotels and rental homes, so you’ll never need to leave the area.